rochelleterman/PS239T/Syllabus.md

 ####Final Project

-The final project consists of using one of the tools we learned during the “applications” section on your own data.
-It will look very much like a homework assignment but using the substantive data you’re actually interested in, e.g., instead of working on a particular text manipulation problem we assigned, you might work with your own text data.
+The final project consists of writing a short tutorial on some kind of computational tool.
+The tutorial can focus on a package, project, or problem, in any language.
+With your permission, we'll publish the tutorials online.

 ##4.
 Class Activities and Materials